TonyKennah/UKRaceAlarm/README.md

 - `npm run ios`: Start the app on an iOS simulator
 - `npm run web`: Start the app in a web browser
 - `npm run lint`: Lint the code using ESLint

+## Deployment

+This project is configured for deployment to GitHub Pages.

+1. Build the static web output:
+    ```bash
+    npx expo export:web
+    ```

+2. The output will be generated in the `dist` directory.
+This directory can be deployed to any static site hosting service.
+For deploying to GitHub Pages, you can use a package like `gh-pages` to easily push the contents of the `dist` folder to the `gh-pages` branch of your repository.

 ## Learn more